 Jackie’s prominence in the competitions drew him to the attention of the EFDSS who invited him to perform at their many festivals and showcases.
 After winning a talent contest in Blackpool, he met singer Roland Roy and his manager/musician Colin Edwardes and they eventually formed the professional cabaret act Roy and Jackie Toaduff in 1959.
 They toured internationally and were resident performers on the QE2 for 20 years.

 Jackie Toaduff’s Hornpipe

-This booklet contains ten hornpipe steps and accompanying finishes, collected from one of the most well-known clog dancer performers of the mid-twentieth century.
+This booklet in the Newcastle Series: Jackie Toaduff Competition Hornpipe Steps by Alex Fisher contains ten hornpipe steps and accompanying finishes, collected from one of the most well-known clog dance performers of the mid-twentieth century.